Faithowen003/Owls/README.md

 # Owls
-A simple project created in codeHs
+A simple project created in codeHs using python